hilmanski/staticfile-to-mysql/README.md

 You need to complete it with your own code.

--prepare your database, table and columns that you need -add mysql connection
+- prepare your database, table and columns that you need
+- add mysql connection
--php snippet inside index.php
+- php snippet inside index.php
--insert into query for each of your column
+- insert into query for each of your column

+# What it does
+- It will loop a certain folder where you put your static files
+- separate between meta tag and the body, it could be with "+++" or "---" sign
+- you can insert the avalable data to your DB

 # Assumption
 1. It assumes all your static files/contents are inside "blog" folder, feel free to change it